 Your data files change every time you use the Alexandria system.
 For example, each time you update an item or patron record, check an item in or out, or perform any other transaction in Alexandria, the data files are modified to reflect your changes.

 All Alexandria information is stored in the Data folder; this makes it easy to backup your data on a regular basis.

-All of your database information is stored in the Alexandria Support folder, located in your operating system's shared application directory.
+All of your database information is stored in the Alexandria Support folder, located in your operating system's shared program data or application support directory.
 From there, open the Data folder, and then locate the subfolder that matches your database serial number.
 This is where you'll find the Alexandria database (ALX.db); various operation files (such as reports, exports, etc.) log files, version history, and more.

 On Windows machines, the shared application folder is typically located here: